ICAO Language Proficiency Explained

 The Rating Objective

-The objective of the language test itself is not to test technical knowledge but to ensure that air personnel have the language capabilities to interact safely in their working environment.
-In other words, you don't need to be an expert, but you should have the skills to negotiate yourself out of a tricky situation, avoiding misunderstandings.
+The objective of the language test itself is not to test technical knowledge.
+It's all about speaking the language.
+In formal terms: it is to ensure that air personnel have all the language capabilities they need to interact safely in their working environment.
+In simple terms, you don't need to be a technical expert, but you should have the skills to negotiate yourself out of tricky situations.

 The language test concentrates on the following aspects: